zanemilo/SmartThermostat-Prototype/README.md

 ## Repository Overview

-This repository contains artifacts from my CS 350 projects, showcasing my skills in emerging systems architectures and technologies.
-The projects demonstrate my ability to write interface software to control hardware components, analyze hardware architecture design, and justify technology decisions based on business requirements.
+This repository houses my portfolio artifacts from CS 350.
+These projects showcase my skills in emerging systems architectures and technologies through hands-on work with both hardware and software.
+In these projects, I designed and implemented interface software to control hardware components, conducted thorough debugging and testing, and documented my process extensively.
+My work demonstrates my ability to work with embedded systems, state machines, and integrated hardware-software solutions.

 ## Project Artifacts

-- **SmartThermostat-Prototype**: A Raspberry Pi-based smart thermostat project that includes state machine functionality, sensor integration (AHT20), LED control, LCD display updates, and UART communication.
+- **SmartThermostat-Prototype**: A Raspberry Pi based smart thermostat featuring a state machine for off/heat/cool modes, AHT20 sensor integration, LED control, LCD display updates, and UART communication.
-- **[Additional Artifact Name]**: [Short description of the second artifact you selected.]
+- **[Second Artifact Name]**: [A brief description of the second project artifact, highlighting its focus and your contributions.]

 ## Reflection

 ### Summarize the project and what problem it was solving.
-The smart thermostat project was designed to create a prototype for a connected thermostat.
-It addresses the need for a system that can monitor and control room temperature efficiently, send status updates to a server, and serve as a stepping stone for integrating with cloud-based services.
+The smart thermostat project was created to develop a prototype capable of monitoring and controlling room temperature.
+It addresses the need for an efficient and connected thermostat system, which can serve as the basis for a market-ready product with cloud connectivity.
+By integrating sensor data, LED indicators, and an LCD display, the project solves the problem of real-time temperature management and remote monitoring.

 ### What did you do particularly well?
-I successfully implemented a state machine that seamlessly transitions between Off, Heat, and Cool modes.
-I also integrated multiple hardware components (sensors, LEDs, LCD, buttons, and UART) into one cohesive system.
-My code is modular, well-documented, and designed with maintainability in mind.
+I contributed significantly to all aspects of the project.
+I was deeply involved in coding the embedded software, composing the hardware configuration, and designing the system architecture.
+My efforts in debugging and testing ensured that the state machine and all peripheral integrations worked seamlessly.
+Additionally, I meticulously documented each stage of the project, making the design and code maintainable and easy to understand.

 ### Where could you improve?
-While the system meets all the project requirements, I recognize that error handling and resource cleanup could be further enhanced, especially for production-level applications.
-Improving these aspects would ensure even more robust performance under varying conditions.
+While the project successfully meets its requirements, I see opportunities to improve by scaling the system further.
+I plan to work on developing a fully soldered, standalone embedded system version of the prototype, which would be more robust and better suited for real-world applications.
+This next step would involve deeper hardware integration and more advanced manufacturing techniques.

 ### What tools and/or resources are you adding to your support network?
-I am expanding my support network with tools like GitHub for version control and project collaboration, as well as learning resources on Python programming for embedded systems.
-Additionally, online communities such as Stack Overflow and specialized forums for Raspberry Pi development are invaluable.
+I am leveraging GitHub for version control and collaboration, and I continuously engage with online communities such as Stack Overflow, Raspberry Pi forums, and embedded systems groups.
+Additionally, I am exploring new tools for hardware debugging and simulation, which will support my ongoing development work.

 ### What skills from this project will be particularly transferable to other projects and/or course work?
-The skills in interfacing hardware with software, managing state machines, and working with real-time data (from sensors) are highly transferable.
-Moreover, my experience in writing clean, maintainable code and integrating multiple hardware components will be applicable to future embedded systems projects and IoT applications.
+This project honed my skills in hardware-software integration, state machine design, and embedded system programming—all of which are highly transferable.
+The experience in interfacing with sensors, controlling LEDs, and managing real-time data feeds prepares me for future IoT projects and more complex system designs.

 ### How did you make this project maintainable, readable, and adaptable?
-I followed best coding practices by writing modular functions, adding comprehensive comments, and organizing my code into logical sections.
-I used a state machine to separate concerns, ensuring each state’s behavior is encapsulated.
-This structure not only makes the project easier to understand and debug but also simplifies future enhancements and adaptations.
+I emphasized modular design, clear code documentation, and a structured state machine approach to keep the project maintainable.
+By separating functionality into well-defined methods and classes, I ensured that the code remains readable and can be easily adapted for future enhancements.
+Additionally, thorough commenting and version control practices further contribute to the system's adaptability and long-term maintainability.

 ## Conclusion

-This project has been a valuable learning experience, reinforcing my ability to develop integrated hardware/software systems.
-I am confident that the skills and techniques demonstrated here will be applicable to a wide range of future projects in my computer science career.
+This portfolio artifact represents my comprehensive involvement in designing, coding, testing, and documenting an integrated smart thermostat system.
+I am excited about the opportunity to further scale and refine this project into a fully standalone embedded solution in the future.

 ---
-*For additional details or questions, feel free to contact me or view my GitHub profile.*
+*For more details or to view my complete portfolio, please visit my GitHub profile.*